aws-samples/aws-modernization-with-snyk-container-security/content/10_prerequisites/17_SnykSetup.md

 ## Setting up the Snyk CLI

 The Snyk Command-Line-Interface (CLI) is highly portable and very popular with end users.
 We’ll use the Snyk CLI in this workshop to collect and send results about your vulnerabilities.

 Start by downloading the Snyk CLI to your environment.
 In this workshop, we’ll prescribe steps to save time and you can find more details on the Snyk documentation site at: https://docs.snyk.io/snyk-cli/install-the-snyk-cli

+Note: If you are running this through an AWS Hosted Event, the Snyk CLI has already been installed on your Cloud9 instance.

+### Installing Snyk CLI
+If you are running this workshop at your own pace, you will need to install the Snyk CLI yourself.
 At the Cloud9 prompt, enter these commands to download the binary for Linux and move them to your bin folder (/usr/local/bin):

 ```
 curl https://static.snyk.io/cli/latest/snyk-linux -o snyk && \